snow depths exceeding 3 meters are not uncommon.

-9 ski resorts in the Myoko area where snowfall exceeding 3 meters is not uncommon
+Nine ski resorts in the Myoko area where

-The Myoko area is home to mountains over 2,000 meters above sea level, including Mt.
-Myoko and Mt.
-Hiuchi.
-The wind, which is loaded with moisture from the Sea of Japan, hits the mountains, forming clouds and bringing heavy snowfall.
+The Myoko area is home to mountains over 2,000 meters high, including Mount Myoko and Mount Hiuchi.
+Winds carrying plenty of water vapor blowing in from the Sea of Japan collide with the mountains, developing into clouds that bring heavy snowfall.

-It's not uncommon for over 1 meter of snow to fall overnight in this area.
-During the season, the snowfall can exceed 3 meters, making it one of the heaviest in Japan.
-The snow that falls in this mountain range contains a lot of moisture, so unlike snow in Hokkaido or other high-altitude areas, the snow is characterized by larger, firmer grains.
-This means it's more satisfying to step on and your skis will glide easily.
+It's not uncommon for more than 1 meter of snow to accumulate overnight in this area.
+During the season, snow depths can exceed 3 meters, making it one of the heaviest snowfall areas in Japan.
+The snow that falls in this mountain range contains a lot of water vapor, so it differs from the snow in Hokkaido and other high-altitude regions in that the particles are larger and firmer.
+As a result, it has a good grip and skis glide well underfoot.

 Provided by: BRAVOSKI